 2018-19 Family Handbook

-A PDF copy of the 2018-19 Glebe Street Elementary Family Handbook is available to print using the free Adobe Acrobat Reader program.
-An HTML version is available below:
+In addition to the content shared below, a PDF version of the 2018-19 Glebe Street Elementary Family Handbook is available to print using the free Adobe Acrobat Reader program.

 We are excited to work with you and your children in order to make this an enjoyable school year.
 We would like to take this opportunity to make you and your children aware of the rules and policies of the school.
 We ask that you review the rules with your children.
 Thank you, in advance, for your support and cooperation.
 We strive to provide a comfortable and respectful learning environment for all of our students here at Glebe Street Elementary School.